Heegner cycles and $p$-adic $L$-functions: Anticyclotomic -functions

 \section{Anticyclotomic \padic $L$-functions}

 In this section, we review the anticyclotomic \padic $L$-functions that were originally constructed in \cite{Miljan:1}, \cite{BDP} and \cite{hsieh} from various points of view.
-Our purpose is to extend their interpolation formulae to include $p$-ramified characters and to prove the non-vanishing of these \padic $L$-functions, so it is more convenient to adopt the approach of \cite{Miljan:1}, based on the use of Serre--Tate coordinates.
+Our purpose is to extend their interpolation formulae to include $p$-ramified characters and to prove the nonvanishing of these \padic $L$-functions, so we find it more convenient to adopt the approach of \cite{Miljan:1}, based on the use of Serre--Tate coordinates.